-• Aresty Research Center and Other Research Opportunities
+Aresty Research Center and Other Research Opportunities

 Partnering with the Aresty Undergraduate Research Center and other units, the Honors College provides numerous opportunities for students interested in research.
 The Aresty Center runs a science summer program for students after their first year, along with the peer-mentored, credit-bearing Aresty Research Program during the academic year, culminating in an Undergraduate Research Symposium.
-In addition, the Honors College provides a variety of research opportunities with university and corporate partners, including the medical school.
+Within the Honors College, Dean Sunita Kramer oversees a variety of research opportunities with university and corporate partners, including the medical school.